EmmaWorld21/EmmaAIProjects/Intelligence_ChatBot/README.md

 ***Dependencies: Required Python libraries include "pandas", langchain-core, langchain-ollama***

-***Data Source: kaggle.*** amazon product sales csv file
+***Data Source: kaggle*** amazon product sales csv file

 ### ⚙️ Setup and Installation

 **Step 1:Install Ollama and Download the Model**

-You must have the Ollama server running locally.
+*You must have the Ollama server running locally.

-Install Ollama: Follow the instructions on the Ollama website for your operating system (macOS, Linux, or Windows).
+*Install Ollama: Follow the instructions on the Ollama website for your operating system (macOS, Linux, or Windows).

-Pull the Model: Open your terminal or command prompt and download the required model:
+*Pull the Model: Open your terminal or command prompt and download the required model:

-ollama pull llama3.2
+*ollama pull llama3.2 model

 **Step 2: Install Python Dependencies**